flopezag/SDM.QualityTesting/README.md

 # SDM.QualityTesting

-Python server to check the quality of a data model included in the Smart Data Models program
+Python server to check the quality of a data model included in the Smart Data Models program.

 # Create a Python Virtual Environement

-Please note that this is a python 3.11 project, to install it chech this [link](https://www.python.org/downloads/).
+Please note that this is a Python 3.11 project, to install it, check this [link](https://www.python.org/downloads/).

 To create a virtual environment in Python using the `venv` module, the following command can be executed in the terminal: